prasanthikota/sql-data-warehouse-project/README.md

 ## About Me

 I am **Kota Prasanthi**, a Computer Science Engineering graduate with a strong interest in Data Analytics, SQL, and Data Engineering.
 This project showcases my ability to build data warehouse solutions and generate business insights using industry-standard analytics practices.

+## Acknowledgments

+This project is based on the SQL Data Warehouse project by Data With Baraa.
+It has been adapted for learning purposes with my own modifications.